SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ## Device Configuration

 Device capability that enables text- and / or profile-based device configuration.
+They are similar concepts that allow the device to upload its configuration to the platform and users can install a new configuration on the device.
+The UI will automatically be available to use the implemented capability.

+For a successful certification of the Device Configuration capability, either Text Based Configuration or File Based Configuration or both have to be implemented.
+The certificate will state which configuration methods is supported as information.

+### Text Based Configuration

 Text based configuration is the more basic approach.
 It provides a plain text box in the UI to retrieve, edit, and send a configuration text to the device.
-The text is send as one string, however, it can be structured using json, xml, key-value pairs or any other markup that the device is able to parse.
+The text is sent as one string using UTF-8 characters, however, it can be structured using json, xml, key-value pairs, [SmartRest data format](#https://cumulocity.com/guides/reference/smartrest/#data-format), or any other markup that the device is able to parse.
-File based configuration allows to have multiple _types_ of configurations (e.g. one file for defining polling intervals and another to configure the internal log-levels).
-For details and examples, compare [configuration management](https://cumulocity.com/api/10.10.0/#section/Device-management-library/Configuration-management) section in the documentation.

-For a successful certification of the Device Configuration capability, Text Based Configuration or File Based Configuration or both have to be implemented.
-The certificate will state which configuration methods is supported as information.

-### Text Based Configuration
+The current configuration state of the device is communicated with the `c8y_Configuration` fragment in the device’s own managed object.
+It contains the complete configuration including all control characters as a string.
+It is recommended to use text based confugureation for small configurations that are human readable.

 The following fragments are related to the extended device capability with a remark if they are required for the capability to work: